 I have taught all 3 of my kids about animal adaptations over the years in science.
 One of my adaptations is to make plans for when I forget!
 In other words, I run through all the things I absolutely must have and cannot go without FIRST.
 Then I make a plan for what to do when I forget everything else; you know, give myself grace before grace is needed!
 Prepare for being unprepared.
 It’s a thing.

 It all comes down to creative homeschooling on the go.
 We use iPads and iPhones for some of the school we do, but the rest is done on the fly!
 Its really because I just don’t want to pack the books.
 And to be honest, this time I just forgot to pack them.
 They just didn’t make the list.
+I did do a little research and found a great site with some bags that would be perfect for traveling with school stuff.
+You can check them out here.

 We do a lot of our schooling in the unschool style.
 I prefer to plan what we will learn about by looking into the place we’re going and seeing what’s there!
 Most of the time I do this in advance, but it usually doesn’t go as planned.
 This trip was no exception.